Code of Conduct

-We welcome feedback in any form on these community guidelines; If you would like to reach out, please write an email to email@example.com or firstname.lastname@example.org.
+We welcome feedback in any form on this Code of Conduct; If you would like to reach out, please write an email to firstname.lastname@example.org or email@example.com.

-This community guidelines policy was written by adapting the wording and structure from other policies and codes of conduct, first and foremost by WiML but also by Geek Feminism Wiki, NeurIPS, ACM, Montreal AI Symposium, Deep Learning Indaba, and CodePath.
+This Code of Conduct was written by adapting the wording and structure from other codes of conduct and community guidelines, first and foremost by WiML but also by Geek Feminism Wiki, NeurIPS, ACM, Montreal AI Symposium, Deep Learning Indaba, and CodePath.

-¹ For CCAI core team members, please contact one of the ombudspeople, Lauren or Andrew.
+¹ For CCAI core team members, please contact one of the ombudspeople, Sasha or Andrew.